stoplightio/spectral/docs/guides/5-custom-functions.md

 # Custom Functions

-If the built-in functions are not enough for your [custom ruleset](../getting-started/3-rulesets.md), Spectral allows you to write and use your own custom functions.
+If the core functions are not enough for your [custom ruleset](../getting-started/3-rulesets.md), Spectral allows you to write and use your own custom functions.

 Create a directory to contain your new functions.
 By default `functions/` is assumed.